APDevTeam/CustomWhiteList/README.md

 ### Things left to do before v1.0
 * Make commands async
-* Add options to commands for advanced functions
 * Add capability to process multiple users at a time
 * Make code more resilient to unexpected exceptions